learn-co-students/diy-json-serializer-ruby-v-000/README.md

 look like.
 It's an important distinction.

-Most of what a modern web API does is gather and serialize objects to be pass to the consuming code as a string over HTTP.
+Most of what a modern web API does is gather and serialize objects to be passed to the consuming code as a string over HTTP.
 So how do we do this serialization?

 At one time, the standard was XML.
 XML is a structured, tag-based markup